MasonLui/Yolked-Up/README.md

-# Yulked-up
+# Yolked-up

-Welcome to Yulked-Up – your go-to workout platform for organizing and tracking your fitness journey!
-With Yulked-Up, you can efficiently plan your daily workouts, discover new exercises, and stay motivated through our community blog.
+Welcome to Yolked-Up – your go-to workout platform for organizing and tracking your fitness journey!
+With Yolked-Up, you can efficiently plan your daily workouts, discover new exercises, and stay motivated through our community blog.

 # Features
 - Personalized Workout Planning: Organize your daily workouts by selecting exercises from our extensive library or by adding custom - - workouts.